Aiden-Ng/Data-Mining-for-Vehicle-Product-Survey/README.md

 # Data Mining for Vehicle Product Survey

 Description : This repository is dedicated for a project titled "Data Mining for Vehicle Product Survey" from the module (MA4829) Machine Intelligence.
 The graph plotted from Rstudio thoruhg the `Data_Analysis.R` is downloaded and placed inside the figma mindmap below.
+Please refer to the mindmap below to view my analysis.

 ### Figma mindmap that I have created for this project